trevortombe/covidgraphs/README.md

 [Our World in Data](https://ourworldindata.org/covid-vaccinations).
 The latest federal distribution schedule is [available here](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks/covid-19-vaccine-treatment/vaccine-rollout.html).
-The information below was last updated at 2021-05-31 18:18:03 MDT.
+The information below was last updated at 2021-06-01 16:26:13 MDT.

-COVID vaccination update for May 31, 2021:
+COVID vaccination update for June 1, 2021:

--   Total shots given: 23,862,352
+-   Total shots given: 24,169,346
--   Shots per 100 people: 62.8
+-   Shots per 100 people: 63.6
--   Shots reported today \*: 390,136
+-   Shots reported today: 306,949
--   Inventory: 6.1 days (at avg pace)
+-   Inventory: 9.9 days (at avg pace)
--   Adults w/ 1+ Shots: 69.4%
+-   Adults w/ 1+ Shots: 70.0%

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

-Note: Includes some weekend doses

 ![](Plots/plot_main.png)

-In total, Canada is now up to 23.9 million shots given – which is 91.6% of the total 26.0 million doses available.
-Over the past 7 days, 2,097,800 doses have been delivered to provinces.
+In total, Canada is now up to 24.2 million shots given – which is 87.1% of the total 27.8 million doses available.
+Over the past 7 days, 2,366,010 doses have been delivered to provinces.

-And so far 2.1 million are fully vaccinated with two shots.
+And so far 2.2 million are fully vaccinated with two shots.

 ![](Plots/plot_total.png)

 Canada’s pace of vaccination:

-Today’s 390,136 shots given compares to an average of 354,401/day over the past week and 367,949/day the week prior.
+Today’s 306,949 shots given compares to an average of 361,660/day over the past week and 364,132/day the week prior.

--   Pace req’d for 2 doses to 75% of Canadians by Sept 30: 271,718
+-   Pace req’d for 2 doses to 75% of Canadians by Sept 30: 271,427
--   At current avg pace, we reach 75% by Sep 01
+-   At current avg pace, we reach 75% by Aug 30

 ![](Plots/pace_national.png)